Maverick Stadium: Renovations

 The locker rooms received their first renovation since construction over the winter break between the fall 2010 and spring 2011 semesters.
 These included wood-finish lockers replacing the original metal lockers, new paint, fresh carpeting and partitioning of the main locker room between the baseball, softball and men's and women's track and field teams.
 The university constructed clubhouses at Clay Gould Ballpark for the baseball team and Allan Saxe Field for the softball squad in 2015, so they no longer use Maverick Stadium's facilities and offices.
 This leaves the university's track and field teams as the only full-time tenants in Maverick Stadium's locker rooms.

 In fall 2012, the original public address system installed during the original construction was completely replaced with a new system, providing a clearer sound throughout the stadium.

 In fall 2015, the university added a putting green for the UTA golf team in the northwest corner of Maverick Stadium.
 Another light pole was added to help illuminate that portion of the field.
 The addition coincided with the announcement that the university would add women's golf to the sport offerings at UTA.

+The new video board of Maverick Stadium, as seen during a high school football game on October 17, 2025.

 The following year, a $325,000 renovation to the Gilstrap Athletic Center saw the addition of a clubhouse for the golf teams.
 2,000 of the 9,000-square-foot facility was devoted to the golf programs, that include lounge and meeting space, a swing analysis system, a hitting area, an indoor putting green, coaches’ offices and outdoor training areas, which include a chipping green and hitting range.

 The Center also received a complete overhaul of the entrance, lobby, academic areas, renovated office spaces, meetings areas and lounge space for the Mavericks' men and women’s track teams.

 The training room was next up for an upgrade as the facility saw new or replaced cabinets, flooring, lighting, treatment modalities and treatment tables in 2018.

 At the start of 2025, UTA completed its roughly decennially resurfacing of the running track.
 Additionally, the scoreboard was replaced with a videoboard capable of high-definition replays and a ribbon board underneath to keep score.